We are deeply sorry for your loss - the staff at Baird-Case Jordan-Fannin Funeral Home & Cremation Service

 Dave was an extraordinary individual.
 He was compassionate, pragmatic, a wonderful friend, son, father and sibling.
 He is survived by his sons Maxwell and Spencer, his former wife Anne, his brother Tom (Sarah) Rinebolt, sister Ann (Will) Brownfield, nephews Michael Rinebolt, Daryl Dyer, Jesse Rinebolt, Daniel Brownfield and niece Christine Brownfield.
 Dave was loved by many, and to those who loved him, just remember to be good to one another.
 That’s what he would have wanted.

 A Celebration of Life for Dave will be held Friday, July 9 from 3-5 pm at the Elks in Findlay, Ohio.
 In lieu of flowers, the family suggests memorials may be made to OPAE--Dave Rinebolt Memorial Fellowship, PO Box 1793, Findlay, OH 45839-1793, to support continuing education for attorneys in his field, or to Hancock County ADAMHS, 438 Carnahan Ave., Findlay, OH 45840, to support mental health initiatives in Hancock County.

-To send sympathy gifts to the family or plant a tree in memory of David C. Rinebolt, please visit our tribute store.
+To plant a beautiful memorial tree in memory of David C. Rinebolt, please visit our Tree Store.